 Clearing and Settlement: Omnibus accounts enable consolidated trading orders, but settlements are still on a per investor ID basis.
 Overdraft facilities remain unavailable for securities settlement purpose.
 In January 2023, the FSC announced that the reporting requirement at settlement date by each end-investor under omnibus accounts will be abolished.
-This measure is intended to be implemented before 2024 after developing relevant technological infrastructure.
-The impact of this proposal will be thoroughly evaluated once it is fully implemented.
+In December 2023, this measure was implemented after developing relevant technological infrastructure.
+More time is needed to assess the impact of the eased reporting duty for end investors of Omnibus Account managers.

 Transferability: The ability to carry out in-kind transfers and off-exchange transactions remains very limited and is impractical due to the rigidity and the approval process.
-In January 2023, the FSC announced that the list of OTC transactions eligible for ex-post reporting will be expanded to not require preliminary regulatory examination.
-This measure is intended to be implemented before 2024 after developing relevant technological infrastructure.
-The impact of this proposal will be thoroughly evaluated once it is fully implemented.
+In January 2023, the FSC announced that the list of over-the-counter (OTC) transactions eligible for ex-post reporting will be expanded to not require preliminary regulatory examination.
+In December 2023, this measure was implemented after developing relevant technological infrastructure.
+More time is needed to assess the impact of this change.